A Blueprint for Success

-Many young people haven't had academic and career journeys that followed a perfectly straight trajectory.
-This can arguably add to the breadth of your knowledge base and make you more well-rounded candidate than those who have only gained experience in one specific area.
+Many young people's academic and career journeys do not follow a perfectly straight trajectory.
+And this is fine.
+In fact, it can arguably add to the breadth of your knowledge base and make you a more well-rounded candidate than those who have only gained experience in one specific area.

 5. Thoroughly prepare for your interview

 If you make it through to an interview, be it in person or via Skype or telephone, make sure you have a clear understanding of what type of interview it will be and prepare yourself accordingly.
 Don’t be afraid to ask for as many details as possible – will it be a one-on-one interview or will you be addressing a group of professors?
 Should you prepare a presentation or is it more of a casual conversation?
 The more information you have beforehand the better you can prepare, thus minimizing the risk of being caught off guard.
 Moreover, once you’re in the interview you should also come prepared with more detailed questions, both to show your interest in the program and to help you figure out if it really is a good fit for you.